mikelovesrobots/steam-market-research-scraper/README.md

 ## Features

 - Downloads all game data from SteamSpy using a two-phase approach
-- Uses 10 parallel requests for individual game details (with permission from SteamSpy owner)
+- Uses 10 parallel requests for individual game details
 - Caches both paginated lists and individual game details to disk for fast resumption
 - Respects SteamSpy's rate limits (60 seconds for bulk requests, 10 parallel for individual games)
 - Analyzes game tags to calculate statistics: